rit13425/ArcGISPro_VSCode_Debugger/README.md

-# ArcGIS Pro Visual Studio Code Debugger
+# ArcGIS Pro Visual Studio Code Debugger Extension

 ## About the Extension